Six great interactive Bible stories for children.

 Creation ~ Adam & Eve ~ Jacob & Esau ~ Esther ~ Zaccheus ~ Parable of the Talents

 Interactivity and humor help students dig into the story, remember it, and reflect on its life application.
-Study notes and discussion questions pop-up where appropriate, and the CD has story-centered games for fun reinforcement!
+Study notes and discussion questions pop-up where appropriate, and the program has story-centered games for fun reinforcement!

-Click the TABS below to learn more about each story.
+Click the TABS below to learn more about each story…

 The Story of Creation